hezhaobin/2021-Data-Skills/workshop/W13-alignment-data/README.md

 cd .. # go back to the parent folder
 ```

-Last step is to actually perform the "mapping", i.e. align the short reads in the fastq file to the genome, thus generating the SAM files that we will study in more detail below.
+Now we can actually perform the "mapping", i.e. align the short reads in the fastq file to the genome, thus generating the SAM files that we will study in more detail below.
 Mapping does take a large amount of computing power even for a small genome, so we are going to submit the job to the computing node.
 I already created a sample script called `bwa.sh`.
 Use `nano` or `vim` to edit it and then `qsub bwa.sh`.
 Use the skills you learned in W11 to confirm that the job has been successfully executed.
 The key command in that script is the `bwa` command below:

 ```bash
 # don't actually run this at the command line
 # bwa mem ./genome/Cand_auris_B8441.fna.gz ./SRR6900282.fastq.gz > ./SRR6900282.aln.sam
 ```

+Actually, the job script does more than just alignment.
+I've added three steps that you will learn about in the exercises below: converting the SAM file into a BAM file, then sorting and indexing the BAM file.
+This way you just have to submit one job and will get all the required files to play with the `samtools view` command.

 Once you have submitted the job, use `qstat -u HawkID` to check the status of your job.
 You should first see the job in `r(unning)` status, and then disappear from the list, suggesting that the job is done.
 You can use `qacct -j JobID` (replace job ID with the actual ID you get after qsub) to check how much memory was used in the process (maxmem).
 Lastly, take a look at the output by `head ./SRR6900282.aln.sam`